nebuly-ai/optimate/notebooks/speedster/diffusers/Readme.md

 docker pull nebulydocker/nebullvm:latest
 ```

-If you prefer instead to setup your environment manually, you can follow the following guide:
+If you prefer instead to set up your environment manually, you can use the following guide (we also provide a [tutorial](https://colab.research.google.com/github/nebuly-ai/nebullvm/blob/main/notebooks/speedster/diffusers/Build_TensorRT_Plugins_Tutorial.ipynb) to setup everything in colab):

 ### Step 1: Download and extract TensorRT tar
 Reference: https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar